sjmxschm/sjmxschm.github.io/_pages/about.md

 Before I started my Master in Engineering Science and Mechanics, I started another Master in engineering science and mechanics at the University of Stuttgart in Germany, focusing on autonomous systems and nonlinear dynamics.
 In Stuttgart, I worked for the [Institute of Nonlinear Dynamics](https://www.inm.uni-stuttgart.de) under the supervision of [Prof. David C. Remy](https://www.inm.uni-stuttgart.de/en/institut/employees/Remy/) on controlling and communcating with the quadrupedal robot RAMbi.

-My research interests lay at the intersection of computer vision, machine learning (deel learning, reinforcement learning) and robotics.
+My research interests lay at the intersection of computer vision, machine learning (deep learning, reinforcement learning) and robotics.

+When I am not working on my research, I most probably produce music, practice playing piano or work as a DJ.